top of page

 Final Thoughts

 New Caledonia is an easy escape with a totally different vibe — part French Riviera, part untouched Pacific paradise.
-Whether you want mountain adventures, incredible snorkeling, quiet beaches or just a sunset glass of rosé… you’ll find it here.
+Whether you want mountain adventures, incredible snorkeling, quiet beaches or just a glass of rosé at sunset … you’ll find it here.

 It felt wild and free, yet safe and family-friendly — perfect for those wanting a taste of adventure without going too far from home.

 We travelled here in November 2022 and felt safe the whole time.
-Keep up to date with travel restrictions with smarttraveller.gov.au
+For the latest travel advice, check smarttraveller.gov.au before you go.

 This post contains affiliate links.
 If you book or buy something through these, I may earn a small commission at no extra cost to you.